III A Man

 works, also restrictive regulations, irrationalities, profiteering, corruption, deception and violence.

-subjectively as success with a gain or as failure with a loss.
+cost and subjectively as success with a gain or as failure with a loss.

 4b7) Administrative organization